rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 _If you are an API owner, my advice is to not overload.
 IntelliSense works better, type inference works better, developer head hurts less without overloads._

-One type that is notorious for needing annotations is the TypeScript's _tuple_.
+One type that is notorious for needing annotations is TypeScript's _tuple_.
 Typescript overloads array syntax `[]` to define tuples (you may prefer the term heterogeneous lists).
 This is an example of a tuple type: `[number, string]`.
 The syntax overloading probably does not help TS in inferring the type and the type checker gives up or infers the wrong type (the array).